klendathu2k/Obsidian/Highlights 2022.md

 - work with stakeholders to define QA metrics for the initial physics evaluations
 ```

 With the completion of the STAR forward upgrade, the STAR experiment gains access to several observables at forward rapidity, such as jets, dijets, Drell-Yan dielectrons, and Lambda polarization.
-These measurements are enabled by both the high precision tracking, and calorimetry (electromagnetic and hadronic) upgrades.

-Maximizing the physics reach of the forward physics program requires
+These measurements are enabled by both the high precision tracking and calorimetry.
+To fully maximize the physics impact of the forward hadronic calorimeter, an upgrade of STAR's geant3-based

 in the forward direction for the remainder of the RHIC experimental program.
 These include inclusive jets and di-jets, direct photons, Drell-Yan dielectrons and Lambda polarization.
 These measurements may be made both standalone, and in corrleation with the midrapidity detectors at STAR.